nhado401/nhado401.github.io/index.md

 <img src="images/LinkedIn.jpg" width="220" height="220">
 </p>

 Hi there!
 My name is Nha Do and I am currently a student in the Department of Electrical and Computer Engineering at UCLA.
+I am also an incoming Data Analyst at AT&T in Elsegundo, California starting in January 2023.

 I am interested in Digital Signal Processing, Data Analysis, Applied Machine Learning and Computer Vision.